Bildeston: Present day

 Today, Bildeston is a thriving village once more, boasting a post office and general provisions shop and three pubs.
+Two of pubs were converted into private houses 40 years ago.

 There are around 80 listed buildings.

 The King's Head, a Grade II listed freehouse dating from around 1530, organises an annual beer festival at the end of May.
 The other pubs in the village are a gastropub The Crown and The Red Lion.
-Previously known as The Lion, the Red Lion is a traditional 16th-century locals' pub with the current building thought to mainly date from the 18th century.
-The pub was situated in Wattisham, until 18 August 1882, when a detached portion of that parish was incorporated into Bildeston Parish; it was the only building in the detached portion of Wattisham.
+Previously known as The Lion, the Red Lion is a traditional pub with 16th century origins, although the present building is of the 18th century.
+The pub was situated in Wattisham until 1882 when changes to the parish boundary incorporated it into Bildeston Parish.

 St Mary Magdalene Church

 St Mary Magdalene Church now stands isolated, about half a mile from Bildeston.
 On the morning of 8 May 1975 the church tower collapsed.
 The tower was undergoing radical maintenance at the time, and the medieval bells had already been removed.
 The replacement tower is topped by a bare, functional box, with a slender little spire on top.
 The south porch has grand flushwork, a testimony to 15th century piety and Marian devotion.
 The doorway must be among the best in the county of its period.
-St Mary’s also boasts a glorious window by the Kempe workshop, depicting the Annunciation and richly adorned with subsidiary scenes.
+St Mary's also boasts a glorious window by the Kempe workshop, depicting the Annunciation and richly adorned with subsidiary scenes.

 On 23 January 1958, the church was designated as a Grade I listed building, the highest ranking and one denoting a building of exceptional interest.